The ultimate landlord guide to rent to rent

 12. Conclusions and some statistics on rent to rent in practice

-The Property Redress Scheme (PRS) has recently issued figures that show how the rising popularity of rent to rent arrangements is resulting in an increasing number of complaints over time:
+The Property Redress Scheme (PRS) issued figures that show how the rising popularity of rent to rent arrangements is resulting in an increasing number of complaints over time:

 1 September 2018 – 31 August 2019: 50